The 2020 Human Services and Community Development Block Grant (CDBG) Funding Application Period is now CLOSED.

 Each year the City of Arvada Human Services Advisory Committee awards grant funding to non-profit organizations who meet the funding criteria.

-The organization applying for funding must have non-profit 501 (C) (3) or 509 (A) tax exempt status.
+The organization applying for funding must have had non-profit 501 (C) (3) or 509 (A) tax exempt status.

 *Note: A low- and moderate- (L/M) income person or household is where the total income of a person or all members of a household is equal to or less than the current Section 8 Housing Choice Voucher Assistance Program low-income limit established by the US Department of Housing and Urban Development (HUD).